slowli/term-transcript/cli/README.md

 Using PTY enables coloring output by default and formatting dependent on the terminal size.

+See also [a shell script][generate-snapshots] used in the "parent" `term-transcript` crate to render examples; it uses all major commands and options of the CLI app.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)